Binary black hole: Ringdown

-Immediately following the merger, the now single black hole will “ring”.
-This ringing is damped in the next stage, called the ringdown, by the emission of gravitational waves.
-The ringdown phase starts when the black holes approach each other within the photon sphere.
-In this region most of the emitted gravitational waves go towards the event horizon, and the amplitude of those escaping reduces.
-Remotely detected gravitational waves have an oscillation with fast-reducing amplitude, as echos of the merger event result from tighter and tighter spirals around the resulting black hole.
+Immediately following the merger, the newly formed black hole is highly distorted and unstable.
+It undergoes a relaxation process called the ringdown, during which the black hole "rings" and emits gravitational waves.
+These oscillations are similar to the fading tone of a struck bell and are described as damped oscillations, or quasinormal modes.
+During the ringdown, the amplitude of the gravitational waves rapidly decreases, corresponding to the black hole becoming increasingly stable and symmetric.
+This part of the signal is essential to confirm that the final object is a Kerr black hole, as predicted by general relativity.

 Observation

 The first observation of stellar-mass binary black holes merging, GW150914, was performed by the LIGO detector.
 As observed from Earth, a pair of black holes with estimated masses around 36 and 29 times that of the Sun spun into each other and merged to form an approximately 62-solar-mass black hole on 14 September 2015, at 09:50 UTC.
 Three solar masses were converted to gravitational radiation in the final fraction of a second, with a peak power 3.6×1056 erg/s (200 solar masses per second), which is 50 times the total output power of all the stars in the observable universe.
 The merger took place 440 +160/−180 megaparsecs from Earth, between 600 million and 1.8 billion years ago.
 The observed signal is consistent with the predictions of numerical relativity.